John C. Devereux

-John C. Devereux (5 August 1774–1848) was a pioneering Irish Catholic in Utica, New York and its first mayor.
+John C. Devereux (5 August 1774 – 1848) was a pioneering Irish Catholic in Utica, New York and its first elected mayor.
 "A settler of 1802 and a very prince among his fellows was John C. Devereux whose honourable career and many deeds of charity left behind him a memory as verdant as that of the green isle whence he came."

 Family

 John Corish Devereux came from a patriotic and pious family, and was a son of Thomas and Catherine Corish Devereux.
 Originally of Norman French extraction, they were wealthy and well connected, and lived at ease on their handsome estate, "The Leap", at Davidstown, near Enniscorthy.
 They sympathized warmly with and took an aggressive part in the agitations preceding the Irish Rebellion of 1798, and on the defeat of the patriots or rebels the family was ruined.
 Thomas Devereux was arrested and imprisoned and pardoned just before his death.
 The Devereux had six sons and three daughters.
 A price was set upon the heads of three of his sons and his estates were confiscated.
 His children were: